Computing

 Intent

 We acknowledge that future generations will rely heavily on their digital skills in order to support their progress within their chosen career paths.
+Whilst ensuring they understand the advantages and disadvantages associated with online experiences, we want children to develop as respectful, responsible and confident users of technology, aware of measures that can be taken to keep themselves and others safe online.

 Implementation

 Our scheme of work is in line with the National Curriculum providing progression and a breadth of knowledge across all year groups.
-We prioritise and recognise internet safety within each unit of our Computing curriculum providing a safe space in which pupils can navigate and interact with the digital world, whilst exploring their own personal expression and identity.
+We prioritise and recognise online safety within each unit of our Computing curriculum providing a safe space in which pupils can navigate and interact with the digital world, whilst exploring their own personal expression and identity.

-We intend equip children with the relevant skills and knowledge that is required to understand the three core areas of Computing (Computer Science, Information Technology and Digital Literacy) and to offer a broad and balanced approach to providing quality first teaching of this subject.
 Computing is an integral part to a child’s education and everyday life.
 Therefore, we intend to support our pupils to access and understand the core principles of this subject through engaging and cross-curricular opportunities.

 At Leyland St James’ CE Primary School, we see it as our responsibility to share real world examples of digital skills, developing fundamental concepts of computing – providing an insight into future careers and possibilities.